vaginessa/ownsec/README.md

 # ITSEC-Install-Scripts

+## TODO

+- phishingfrenzy depends mysql-server - not installed during setup

+- mysql-server && phpmyadmin unattended install during part 2

+- phppgadmin menu link

+- some perl & python apps dont work due to environment paths, created sh scripts to cd into path but thats not enough.

+- nginx install for fruitywifi wants userinteraction.

+- menu links for itsec packaes installed by default apt and auto cp during part to as done w crunch.

+- test everything ....

 ## BUGS

 > somehow default jre is installed during the setup, if its not removed some java programs fail.